yohman/21W-DH140/Weeks/Week01/readme.md

 [Source: Spatial@UCSB](http://sdss2019.spatial-data-science.net/)

+#### Discussion

+*   Why "spatial"?
-*   How is it relevant to planning?
+*   How is it relevant to the digital humanities?
-*   What makes this course unique?
+*   What do you hope to gain from the course?

 ### Groups
-*   Next week we will create our groups!
+*   Next week we will create our groups.
 If you must drop the course, please do so before the next class...
 There is also a long wait list!

 ## Hands on
 *   Introducing GitHub